Jeyapragash1/Hospital-appointment-system2/README.md

 - **Doctor and Department Search**: Patients can search for doctors by specialization and department.
 - **Patient Profile Management**: Patients can manage their profile details and view appointment history.
 - **Appointment History and Reports**: Patients can access a detailed history of their appointments.
+- **Online Payment Gateway**: Integrated for secure and convenient payment processing for appointments.

 ### User Roles:
 1. **Patients**: Can register, book, reschedule, cancel appointments, and manage profiles.
 2. **Doctors**: Can view appointments, update availability, and manage patient schedules.
-3. **Administrative Staff**: Manage appointments, doctor availability, and system settings.
+3. **Administrative Staff**: Manage appointments, doctor availability, system settings, and payment processing.

 ### Non-Functional Requirements:
 - **User-Friendly**: The system provides an intuitive and responsive interface using HTML, CSS, and Bootstrap.
 - **Speed**: Efficient processing to ensure quick response times for booking and cancellations.
 - **Reliability**: Available 24/7 with a focus on uptime and consistency.
-- **Security**: Data protection measures to secure confidential patient information.
+- **Security**: Data protection measures to secure confidential patient information, including secure payment gateways.

 ## Technology Stack